elizangelaxavier/Microsoft-DP200/instructions/course-case-study.md

 # Case Study – AdventureWorks Cycles

 AdventureWorks sells bicycles and bicycle parts directly to customers and distributors.
 The company currently has a single office in the Netherlands, and have been selling bicycles in the United States, Germany and Spain through a chain of distributors and through online sales on its website.
-The fulfillment of delivery is done by local distribution centers.
+The fulfilment of delivery is done by local distribution centers.

 The company is planning to expand by establishing new offices because the sales growth in these countries has been increasing over the last 3 years.
-The location are:
+The locations are:

 - Tokyo, Japan
 - Seattle, USA